mineshkothari/fullstack/README.md

 b. **Move past the problem**
 	- Find another course from one of the available languages

-The feedback was remarkable and the error messaging was well recieved.
+The feedback was remarkable and the error messaging was well received.
 However, there was one notable issue:

 **Registering with the same email**